Tanks

 5. Uralvagonzavod delivery with wartime changes

-Rostec said Uralvagonzavod delivered further T-72B3M and T-90M batches to the Russian Army and described added drone-suppression and anti-FPV protective fittings.
+Rostec said Uralvagonzavod delivered further T-72B3M and T-90M batches to the Russian Army and described electronic-warfare drone suppression, anti-FPV netting, and added protection around vulnerable areas.

 Sources: Rostec Uralvagonzavod T-72B3M Delivery